run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

   editable: true
   default:
     value:
-      LEARNING_RATE: 0.1
+      LEARNING_RATE: "0.1"
-      EPOCHS: 100
+      EPOCHS: "100"
 ```

-Two environment variables are sent to the container: LEARNING_RATE

-* LEARNING_RATE: with a default value of 0.1, which the Researcher can override.
-* EPOCHS: with a default of 100, which the Researcher __cannot__ override.
+Note that environment variables are strings, so they must be surrounded by quotes.

 ### Special: Array of PVCs